Nanako Sasaki

-Nanako Sasaki (born 16 March 1999) is a Japanese professional footballer who plays for Canberra United in the A-League Women.
+Nanako Sasaki (佐々木菜捺子, Sasaki Nanako) is a Japanese professional footballer who plays for Canberra United in the A-League Women.

 Early life and career

-Sasaki came to Australia in 2017 with the primary intention of learning English to help fulfil her dream of becoming a Flight attendant with Qantas, her football career was seen as just a hobby.
+Sasaki came to Australia in 2017 with the primary intention of learning English to help fulfil her dream of becoming a flight attendant with Qantas.
+Her football career was seen as just a hobby.

 Sasaki signed for Women's National Premier Leagues South Australia club Adelaide City where over a period of 4 seasons she won several team and individual honors.
 For the 2021 season she signed with cross-town club Adelaide Comets where she scored 4 goals throughout the season, which led to Adelaide United offering her a contract.
 After a successful opening season with Adelaide United, Sasaki was signed to a two-year extension.
 In September 2024, she signed a further two-year extension.
 A year later, in August 2025, Sasaki departed the club by mutual consent.
 The following month, in September 2025, Sasaki was signed by Canberra United ahead of the 2025–26 A-League Women season.